 Less is often more when it comes to content; therefore, you should also remove what doesn’t impact your bottom line or your users’ experience.
 Perhaps that content was initially requested by a business stakeholder, but time has revealed that it has little effect on your site’s traffic.
 If you don’t need it, let it go.

 Once you’ve removed what you don’t need, you’ll be able to see what’s missing.
 Make a list of all your missing content and determine what’s needed to write more.
 Rank what content is essential and prioritize the most business-critical.
 If you aren’t sure what you need to provide, analyze your site search data to see which queries your users have been making.
 If they’ve been searching for the same topic repeatedly, chances are you don’t have it, or it is a bit too hard to find.
+Jacqueline (Jaci) Burns, CMO at Market Expertise urges that you don’t lose sight of what what you are trying to achieve – always keep your core audience in mind and ensure functionality is key priority.

 Give it Some TLC